bernatferragut/FutureWeb-blog/_posts/13-12-16-VR - 3 First Games Conclusions.md

 ---
 layout: post
-title: "VR - Games:  Conclusions about the first 3 Experiences in VR"
+title: "VR : Thoughts about the first 3 VR Experiences"
-description: "What have we learned with GoogleVr first Experiences"
+description: "What have we learned playing with GoogleVr so far"
 date: 2016-12-13
 tags: [design, virtual reality, googleVR, unity]
 comments: true